rails/rails/README.md

 SELECT * FROM users
 ```

-you construct a table relation and convert it to sql:
+you construct a table relation and convert it to SQL:

 ```ruby
 users = Arel::Table.new(:users)